mattk6/task-timer/README.md

-# Task Timer CLI
+# Task Timer

-A task timer CLI tool, written in Python, to help you manage and track your tasks efficiently.
+## Description
+The Task Timer app is designed to help the user track and manage time spent on various tasks.
+Users can start and stop timers, view the timesheet, and see the currently running task or tasks.
+A CLI tool, written in Python.

+## Usage

 ## Features